This 1932 Ford 3-Window Pickup is one impressive streetrod hauler

 For reliability and performance, it’s hard to beat a well-built and upgraded Flathead Ford powerplant, and we love to see real Blue Oval hardware powering Blue Oval steel.
 The 239 Flathead V8 is from a ’53 Ford, and it’s fully dressed in the Old School style with finned Edelbrock heads and loads of polished and chromed accessories.
 It fits perfectly under the Ford’s pointed hood and is beefed up with all the familiar gear like dual Edelbrock carburetors, a polished intake, ceramic-coated headers, and detailed accessories tucked in tight to the block.
 The firewall was custom fitted to accommodate the block and painted to match the interior, with form following function in a very trick way, and there’s massive cooling available from the radiator and electric fan up front.
 Sticking with Ford hardware all the way, it’s backed by a C4 3-speed automatic and a Quick Change rear end, there’s a 4-link up front, adjustable coilovers in the rear, and 4-wheel disc brakes with stainless calipers and backing plates.
 The undercarriage is an absolute star, and anything not glistening in chrome or Crimson Red was powder-coated and is in like-new condition.
 The dual exhaust system has the right mellow hot rod tone but hushes on the highway, and the combination of big-n-little American Racing Torque Thrust wheels with 215/45/17 front and 265/50/20 rear performance radials looks just right.

 More info: Listing has ended.
-Search on eBay for similar 1932 Ford Pickup
+Click to search on eBay for similar 1932 Ford Pickup (Affiliate link)

 Seller's other items: streetsideclassiccars